weaccelerategrowth/gatsby-source-prismic-graphql/packages/gatsby-source-prismic-graphql/README.md

 ## Differences From `gatsby-source-prismic`

-`gatsby-source-prismic-graphql` (this plugin) fetches data using Prismic's beta [GraphQL API](https://prismic.io/docs/graphql/getting-started/integrate-with-existing-js-project) and provides full support for Prismic's Preview feature out of the box.
+`@prismicio/gatsby-source-prismic-graphql` (this plugin) fetches data using Prismic's beta [GraphQL API](https://prismic.io/docs/graphql/getting-started/integrate-with-existing-js-project) and provides full support for Prismic's Preview feature out of the box.
 It also provides an easy-to-configure interface for page generation.

 [`gatsby-source-prismic`](https://github.com/angeloashmore/gatsby-source-prismic) is a different plugin that fetches data using Prismic's REST and Javascript APIs.
 Previews must be coded up separately.